Alexander-Barth/ROMS.jl/docs/src/index.md

 #### Preconfigured virtual machine

 A preconfigured virtual machine is available [here](http://data-assimilation.net/upload/OCEA0036/Ubuntu-20.04-MATE-Julia-ROMS.ova).
+You also need:

 * Virtual Box requires the [Microsoft Visual C++ Redistributable](https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170) which should be installed before (as of Virtual Box version 7.0.4).
 * Virtual Box can be installed from [here](https://www.virtualbox.org/wiki/Downloads).